 Pictured Recipe: Turmeric Latte

-May help: Ease inflammation, slow cancer, treat depression and other conditions
+May help: Ease inflammation, slow cancer, lowers type 2 diabetes risk, treat depression and other conditions

 Related: Why Turmeric Is So Good for You